 - Hutchison 3G UK Limited v The Office of Communications & Others in which the Court of Appeal refused permission to Hutchison 3G to appeal against the judgment of Green J, which dismissed its claim for judicial review of Ofcom’s decision on the auction of 2.3 GHz and 3.4 GHz spectrum.

 Joel is developing a varied practice covering all aspects of planning, infrastructure and procurement law.
+Examples of his recent instructions, as both sole and junior counsel, include:

 As a pupil, he gained experience of and assisted with a wide range of planning matters, including: